BradyBromley/lospro/README.md

     <img src="https://i.imgur.com/WKtbFNZ.jpg" alt="LOS Pro">
 </p>
 <h3 align="center" style="text-align:center;">
-	The Lightweigt Line-of-Sight & Hearing System for Unity - now free and open-source!
+	The Lightweight Line-of-Sight & Hearing System for Unity - now free and open-source!
 </h3>
 <p align="center">
 	LOS Pro was originally developed by Devdog and was sold for years at $20 on the <a href="https://assetstore.unity.com/publishers/3727">Unity Asset Store</a>.